SportsArena-Recreations/Sports_Arena/README.md

 ## 🌍 Deployment

-You can seamlessly publish your project anywhere standard React/Vite outputs are supported (Vercel, Netlify, AWS, etc.).
+You can seamlessly publish the project anywhere standard React/Vite outputs are supported (Vercel, Netlify, AWS, etc.).
 For quick deployment using your starter service (e.g. Lovable / Vercel):
 1. Connect to your Git Repository
 2. Allow CI/CD to build by utilizing the `npm run build` command.
 3. Your deployment setup will automatically serve the `./dist` folder securely!